dnanexus/dxCompiler/test/cwl_conformance/workflows_ignore/README.md

 * input_schema-def: missing a.bam file referenced in input
 * cond-wf-011* output type is `array[array[array[string]]]`, but the third-level array can contain nulls and thus should be optional

-## Non-required tests that we currently can't support

-* Requires a step input to be linked to a workflow input and also to have a default value that is used if the workflow input is unspecified.
-    * dynresreq-workflow-stepdefault
-    * count-lines11-wf.1 (inputs/results renamed with 'ignore_' prefix because the wf is still used for other tests)

 ## Tests that can't be run due to bugs in cwltool or cwljava

 * parse error